Generic selectors

 Fasting is time that we afflict ourselves and pray; therefore, marital relations should never occur during a fast devoted to God:

-1 CORINTHIANS 7:5 Do not deprive one another of conjugal dues, except it be by consent for a time, so that you may devote yourselves to fasting and prayer; and then come together again as one, so that Satan will not tempt you through your lack of self-control.
+1 CORINTHIANS 7:5 Do not deprive one another [conjugally] except with consent for a time, that you may give yourselves to fasting and prayer; and come together again so that Satan does not tempt you because of your lack of self-control.

 Can I Watch TV During a Fast?